 Professor X: "I think the futuristic look of the polar cities graphics is blinding us to the reality that we already have "polar cities" - in Russia and Alaska.
 The cities portrayed somehow suggest an alien ice enviroment, but with global warming the area will actually be more human friendly."

-"It is not productive to talk about polar cities now, when humanity needs to focus on how the
+Professor Y: "It is not productive to talk about polar cities now, when humanity needs to focus on how the

 world can drastically reduce greenhouse gas emissions.
 It's silly to think 200 or 300 years into future, it's more useful to